-Relevant information such as committee reports and newspaper articles can be sourced from the Aotearoa New Zealand Centre at the Central City Library, 89 Gloucester Street, Christchurch.
+Relevant information such as committee reports and newspaper articles can be sourced from the Aotearoa New Zealand Centre at the Central City Library(external link), 89 Gloucester Street, Christchurch.

-Residents’ Associations, another useful source, may also be found on the Christchurch City Libraries’ community information Christchurch - CINCH database.
+Residents’ Associations, another useful source, may also be found on the Christchurch City Libraries’ community information Christchurch - CINCH database(external link).